My husband said this was the most life changing Pumpkin Curry, the best curry he ever had! Gluten free, paleo, whole30 and healthy too!

 Mr. FFF SRSLY told me that this is the BEST curry he has ever had in his life.
 AND he grew up in Nepal and they know their curries over there!

 He has made me make it over and over and over again and he is just not falling out of love with it.

-Making this for dinner tonight is something that should be on your radar because it could not be easier to make and the flavor is unreal!
+Making this thai pumpkin curry for dinner tonight is something that should be on your radar because it could not be easier to make and the flavor is unreal!